Penske wants full fans at Indy 500, ready for IndyCar opener

 NASCAR

-Team Penske has four wins through nine races even after the bossswapped all three crews for drivers Ryan Blaney, Brad Keselowski and Joey Logano.
+Team Penske has four wins through nine races even after the boss swapped all three crews for drivers Ryan Blaney, Brad Keselowski and Joey Logano.

 Logano won two before the shutdown and Blaney inked a contract extension.
 Keselowski, in a free agent year, won two Cup races last week and is fourth in the standings.